OutSystems/docs-product/src/develop/data/session.md

 Sessions are automatically managed by OutSystems and depend on the channel used for the user interaction, as described below.

 Web Session
 :   The session starts during the first request the end user establishes with the server.
-By default, OutSystems stores cookies in the end user browser to keep track of the session.
-It is possible to change this to make the session information to be sent using the URL.
 The session ends explicitly when the end user logs-out, or automatically due to a time-out caused by the user not making requests to the server for a certain amount of time.

 Web Services Session
 :   The session is created when the Web Service is invoked and lasts only for this request, which means that there is no persistency of the session between requests.